 Over the past decade or so, Julian Barnes’ novels have changed in both size and texture, from formally playful shapeshifters to more emotionally charged chronicles of individual lives.
 The Sense of an Ending, The Noise of Time, and The Only Story were all poetic missals on love; Elizabeth Finch is about the unrequited variety, the story of the titular professor and a student, Neil, who is already enamored of Finch’s intellectual heft and indebted to her for his philosophical leanings when he is tasked with sorting through her notebooks after her death.
 But inside every Barnes novel there is a well-placed sprinkling of narrative bait-and-switch, so expect what sounds like a straightforward premise to cleverly veer off road. — H.K.

 Here, Mariame Kaba and writer-organizer Andrea Ritchie make the case for getting rid of the police.
 A mix of history lessons and calls to action, the book explores the many ways that cops fail to keep people safe and implores us to find alternative means of establishing community safety.
 As both women have been involved in abolitionism for several decades (Kaba’s work focuses on prisons, and Ritchie’s has focused on police misconduct), the book gives readers a unique insight into the mindset of veteran organizers who have long remained diligent and optimistic in this work.
 Part handbook, part roadmap, No More Police urges readers to imagine not just a world where police are gone, but a world where police are not needed because we live in communities that are peaceful, well-resourced, and ultimately, safe. — M.R.

 More From This Series

-- 33 Plays and Musicals We Can’t Wait to See in 2022
+- 13 Animated Films and TV Shows We Can’t Wait to See This Summer

 Every product is independently selected by our editors.
 Things you buy through our links may earn us a commission.